MartinGK/AdvancedCourseReact/README.md

 # AdvancedCourseReact
-It's the of a course that i made.
+It's the code of a course that i made.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).